knelasevero/home-server-infra/README.md

 # home-server-infra

-Simple ansible setup to configure opennebula and some other tools in a home server.
+Simple ansible/terraform setup to configure opennebula and some other tools in a home server.

 ## How to